json-editor/json-editor/CONTRIBUTING.md

 *  Use comments whenever the code's meaning is not obvious
 *  When in doubt, try to match the style in existing source files

-The build process will attempt to automatically fix ESLint errors but will fail on any which it can't fix.

 To check for errors without building:
 ```bash
 npm run eslint